department-of-veterans-affairs/abd-vro/Audit.md

 AOP operates at the method level and injects advice before or after a method is called, as well as when an exception occurs.

+To enable event logging on a method, the method has to be annotated thus:

 ```java
 @Audited(
       eventType = EventProcessingType.AUTOMATED_CLAIM,